 SELECT * FROM tech_authors;

-In the below output, no record can be seen in the table which indicates that the all records of the table has been deleted successfully:
+In the below output, no record can be seen in the table which indicates that all records of the table have been deleted successfully:

 Delete Entire Table